 The only way to reliably protect your trampoline against high winds is to purchase and install a tie-down kit.
 Tie down kits act as an anchor for your trampoline by rooting them into the earth.
 In most cases, anchoring your trampoline will minimize movement and structural damage caused by heavy winds.

-- Fits any trampoline with leg diameter up to 2"
+- FITS: Any trampoline with leg diameter up to 2".
+Easy to install

-- Helps stabilize trampoline during storms or strong wind
+- SAFETY DESIGN: Helps stabilize trampoline during storms or strong wind

 If the wind is not a major concern where you live, you may want to simply place your trampoline in a low-risk location.
 Generally, placing your trampoline next to a large tree or behind a wall is a good idea.
 This is because large objects can serve as an effective wind block.
 It can also help to place your trampoline at the bottom of a hill if you have that option.